 The significance of the Whitney South Sea expedition spreads far and wide.
 The collection and data sets helped to provide a database for all subsequent studies of birds inhabiting the world's most extensive set of islands (4, p.
 147).
 The expedition's results are the source of Mayr's seminal argument for the role of geography in the origin of new species; (6, p.
 43) even as early as 1922, Murphy could report that the birds of the tropical trade wind belt in the South Pacific were, for the most part, specifically racially distinct from those of the Horse Latitudes to the south (3, p.
 704).
 Among the many important specimens collecting during the WSSE was the rediscovery of the lost species Procellaria munda (as named by Heinrich Kuhl).
 The bird had first been recorded on February 15, 1769 during Captain James Cook’s initial trip around the world.
 At the time, the bird (common name Little Shearwater) was sketched and described in a manuscript by Carl Solander but the specimen was thrown away and had not been seen until Beck spotted the bird in 1926 (9).

-Throughout its tenure, the expedition contributed tens of thousands of specimens, greatly increasing the Ornithology department’s collection.
-Because of this influx to the collection, Sanford realized the need for a new display space.
-In 1929 he again approached Whitney, who once more provided financial support for the project that would bear his legacy in name.
+In 1929 Sanford again approached Whitney, who once more provided financial support for the project that would bear his legacy in name.
 After his death in 1930, his family continued its support as a memorial to him.
 (1, p.
 90-91).
 Officially dedicated in 1939, and formally dedicated in 1953, the Whitney Wing was known to be the greatest collection of birds in the world, with examples of 99 percent of the known species of birds, (1, p.
 91) but it was closed in 1999 and is no longer open to visitors.

 Content negotiation supports the following types: